BERNARDO31P/FastDownloader/readme.md

   - No in app login needed
   - YouTube Premium subscription needed
   - Allows you to get the best available quality
-  - YouTube Music urls only
+  - YouTube Music URLs only
 - Browser selection
   - Allows the Fast Downloader to use your YouTube Premium cookie
   - Don't worry, every application on your system has the permission to read browser cookies
+- Clear list
+  - Functionality to clear the URL list after a download
+  - Only if download wasn't aborted

 ## Screenshots
 **Main window - light theme**